-Through researching at&t we found there wer problems with the in-store experience, that can turn people away, as well as problems with allowing people access to all their data/ These were issues we had in mind while going forward.
+Through researching AT&T we found there were problems with the in-store experience, that can turn people away, as well as problems with allowing people access to all their data.
+These were issues we had in mind going forward.

 After researching the in-store experience, we started to develop out personas and found that power user needs access to many types of media and a way to keep track of it all.
 We switched our thinking from a device dependent mentality to a content focused approach.

 After realizing the data should be at the center rather than the device, we started to understand how the data should flow between uploading data, sharing, collaborating and managing.
 This is the flow showing how the data travels through the new service of the cloud based "home hub".